-The WordPress plugin WooCommerce serves as the industry-standard e-commerce solution.
+The WooCommerce WordPress plugin serves as the industry-standard e-commerce solution.
 It has even more functionality than a Squarespace online store and is open-source as well.

 Other plugins such as SureCart, can manage your tax settings more effectively and find a ton of other add-ons, like the ability to add more shipping carriers.

-But setting up a WooCommerce store requires much more work than it does for any other WordPress website.
+Setting up a WooCommerce store requires much more work than it does for any other WordPress website.

 To get your store exactly how you want it, be prepared to invest time (or money, if you're hiring a developer) in customizing themes and enabling extensions.